Tim Cook calls for reforming biz built on 'data exploitation'

-San Francisco, Jan 29 (IANS) Taking aim at Facebook, Apple CEO Tim Cook has called for greater scrutiny of businesses built on "data exploitation".
+San Francisco: Taking aim at Facebook, Apple CEO Tim Cook has called for greater scrutiny of businesses built on "data exploitation".

 "If a business is built on misleading users, on data exploitation, on choices that are no choices at all, then it does not deserve our praise.
 It deserves reform," Cook said in his keynote speech at Europe's Computers, Privacy and Data Protection (CPDP) conference on Thursday.